 - i.
 For applicants with an existing ADAP waiting list, provide the current number of individuals on the waiting list. - ii.
-Describe the projected impact of ADAP ERF, together with FY 2020 RWHAP Part B funds, any RWHAP Part B carryover funds, funding provided by the state/territory, resources generated by rebates and program income, FY 2020 RWHAP Part A contributions, and any projected resources in addressing: - 1) Your projected/potential ADAP waiting list, - 2) Your current waiting list, and/or - 3) Your current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or reengaged in care.
+Describe the projected impact of ADAP ERF, together with FY 2021 RWHAP Part B funds, any RWHAP Part B carryover funds, funding provided by the state/territory, resources generated by rebates and program income, FY 2021 RWHAP Part A contributions, and any projected resources in addressing: - 1) Your projected/potential ADAP waiting list, - 2) Your current waiting list, and/or - 3) Your other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage.